You've got the ideas and the talent. But your songs are still trapped in your head.

 2. Create a Sacred Writing Hour (and Guard It Like Hell)

-Stop trying to “find” time.
-You won’t.
-You make it, and then you protect it like your favorite guitar.
+Stop trying to "find" time.
+You make it, then you protect it like your favorite guitar.
+Think of it like sacred ground: no errands, no calls, no dishes.

 To get started, follow these 3 steps to carve out your Sacred Hour:

-- Identify your writing sweet spot—when your brain’s sharp and interruptions are rare.
+- Identify your writing sweet spot, when your brain's sharp and interruptions are rare.
 (6 AM before the kids wake up?
 11 PM after work?)

 - Block off that hour every day on your calendar.
 Yes, every day.